snapat/AFTCC-RISCV/README.md

 ## System Architecture

-The SoC features a custom **Harvard Architecture** utilizing a decoupled AXI-Lite interconnect.
-The design emphasizes **Hardware/Software Co-Design**, exposing low-level system events directly to the firmware via a strict Memory-Mapped I/O (MMIO) interface.
+The SoC features a **Modified Harvard Architecture**, utilizing a dedicated high-speed path for instruction fetching and a custom **Split-Channel Combinational Bus** for data access.
+This "Zero-Wait" topology adopts the decoupled Read/Write channel design of AXI4-Lite but simplifies the handshake mechanism to single-cycle logic for maximum IPC.

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'primaryColor': '#ffffff', 'primaryTextColor': '#000000', 'primaryBorderColor': '#000000', 'lineColor': '#000000', 'secondaryColor': '#f4f4f4', 'tertiaryColor': '#ffffff'}}}%%